 1.1.
 Delete Rows with Partial Matching Text in Excel

-In this, we will delete rows with partial matched text.
+In this, we will delete rows with partially matched text.
 In our dataset, we have two rows that contain the names “Alan” and “Alan Marsh”.
 We can use partial matching to remove these two rows.

 To do so follow the explained steps.